Biofuels cause pollution, not as green as thought - study

 The United Nations' World Health Organization estimates global warming has caused more than 140,000 deaths annually worldwide since the 1970s.

-The biggest impact was recorded in developing nations where the floods, droughts and other disasters blamed on climate change left millions suffering from diarrhoea, malnutrition, malaria and dengue fever.
+The biggest impact was recorded in developing nations where the floods, droughts and other disasters blamed on climate change left millions suffering from diarrhea, malnutrition, malaria and dengue fever.

 Burning biofuels is viewed as neutral for climate change because plants soak up carbon when they grow and release it when they burn or rot.
 Fossil fuels, on the other hand, add carbon to the atmosphere from underground stores millions of years old.